HSSBoston/jimmy-in-the-box/prototypes/readme.md

   <img src="../images/prototype2-2.jpg" height="350" />
 </p>

 This prototype models JWST's primary mirror and sunshield.
 The primary mirror is modeled with a hexagonal origami tessellation, just like in our prototype 1.
 The sunshield is also modeled with origami crafts.
-We folded a long (silver) hexagon from a piece of paper, stacked five of them and placed them under the primary mirror.
+We folded a long (silver) hexagon from a sheet of paper, stacked five of them and placed them under the primary mirror.
 See [this page]((../origami/)) to learn how to fold them.

 This prototype is equipped with a Raspberry Pi computer, camera and GPS receiver.
 The camera is attached to the middle of the primary mirror.
 A gold cable in the picture below connects the camera and Raspberry Pi.